tuomaseerola/onset/readme.md

 Code folder contains the following files:

-* `contents.m` is script which allows to replicate the onset extraction accuracy analyses (F-measure) for a handful of files (sarod, sitar, and guitar) which contained manully annotated ground-truth data (onsets).
+* `contents.m` is script which allows to replicate the onset extraction accuracy analyses (using F-measure) for a handful of files (sarod, sitar, and guitar) which contained manully annotated ground-truth data (onsets).
 The output is written to `Accuracy.csv`.

 `extract_onset_custom.m` if the function that carried out the extraction and takes in four possible parameters.
 Currently there has been a light-weight optimisation of the parameters to optimise the accuracy using the annotations.